dyan-dy/dyan-dy.github.io/_pages/about.md

 I completed my bachelor's thesis in the field of computational linguistics* under the supervision of [Prof. Xiao-Chun Huang](https://ling.whu.edu.cn/view/23595.html); and my master's thesis in [Belongie's Lab](https://www.belongielab.org/) affiliated with [Pioneer Center for AI](https://www.aicentre.dk/) and [Department of Computer Science, DIKU](https://di.ku.dk/english/), where I received hands-on support from Dr. Dan Wang and Dr. Nico Lang.
 I am deeply grateful for their patience and guidance throughout my study and research.

-<small><em>*Here is more information in case [you don't know too much about the field](https://aclweb.org/aclwiki/Frequently_asked_questions_about_Computational_Linguistics), [example for why it is crucial to take a language-specific perspective and risk of over-generalization](https://arxiv.org/pdf/1901.06079), and [the collective effort on  protection of dialect/minority/endangered language resources and raising visibility for minority language speakers in social/legal/business/educational/emergency situations](https://www.eldp.net/).</em></small>

 My previous experience lies in Natural Language Processing(NLP) and 3D Computer Vision(3DCV).
 With the skillset of machine learning, deep neural network, probabilistic generative models, neural radiance field(NeRFs) and computer graphics, I am always open to find collaboration to answer open questions on:

 + re-evaluating knowledge inside large models,